Information for New Graduate Students

 ALL New Graduate Assistants Orientation, August 21 at 1 p.m., (more information coming in August)

 Our Director of Graduate Studies will have a department review of expectations and your specific roles in our department.
 Teaching and grading assignments will be explained, as well as preparation, teaching tips, problems and questions, quizzes and exams, weekly meetings, grading, appropriate office use and the Sexual Harassment Prevention Education.

+Cancelled... will be done with students taking STAT:5400.
 New MS Statistics Students, August 23 at 3 p.m., (more information coming in August)

-Computer efficiency exam.
+Computer proficiency exam.
 (Not graded).

 Mailbox in 241 Schaeffer Hall